What is accreditation?

 Competency 9 – Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

-The ECU Social Work Program's accreditation was reaffirmed in 2011 for the full eight-years, and granted a one-year extension, until June 2020.
+The ECU Social Work Program's accreditation was reaffirmed in 2020 for seven-years until June 2027.